 I don’t have any popsicle sticks!
 What can I use as an alternative?

 Not to worry!
 Channel your inner MacGyver and use cut-up chopsticks, doubled up wooden kebab sticks or similar.
+If you are looking for popsicle or iceblock molds there are loads of cool popsicle molds or forms online, make sure to look out for ones that are silicone or BPA free like these.

 How long can I keep Banana Berry Ice Creams in the freezer?